pulumi/pulumi-self-hosted-installers/gke-hosted/README.md

 1. `cat {path to console key file} | pulumi config set consoleTlsKey --secret --` (on a mac or linux machine)
 1. `cat {path to console cert file} | pulumi config set consoleTlsCert --secret --` (on a mac or linux machine) Semi-optional settings.
 If not set, "forgot password" and email invites will not work but direct sign ups and general functionality will still work.
+So you can skip these settings for basic testing.
 1. `pulumi config set smtpServer {smtp server:port}` (for example: smtp.domain.com:587)
 1. `pulumi config set smtpUsername {smtp username}`
 1. `pulumi config set smtpPassword {smtp password} --secret`
 1. `pulumi config set smtpFromAddress {smtp from address}` (email address that the outgoing emails come from)
 1. `pulumi config set recaptchaSiteKey {recaptchaSiteKey}` (this must be a v2 type recaptcha)
-1. `pulumi config set recaptchaSecretKey {recaptchaSecretKey} --secret`
+1. `pulumi config set recaptchaSecretKey {recaptchaSecretKey} --secret` Optional setting will use default value if not set.
+1. `pulumi config set samlSsoEnabled true` - set to false by default.
 1. `pulumi up`

 ### Configure DNS